 A well-drafted construction contract clearly sets out the work to be done, the price to be paid for the work, and the terms and conditions of payment.
 The contract should also allocate various foreseeable risks that may arise between the parties.

 The Importance of a Construction Project Contract

-At some point, you will probably find yourself wondering whether you should really sign the contract in front of you.
-These documents are a good thing that is (hopefully) designed to protect both you and the other party.
+At some point, you may wonder whether you should sign the contract in front of you.
+These documents are a good thing that should be designed to protect both you and the other party.

 - Define everything in specific terms

 - List the extent of their obligations to each other

 - List the construction materials and work to be done